 3. The “Ghost Town” Metric (Spoofing & Bots)

 Many RuneScape private servers tend to show “1,000 Players Online,” but if the Grand Exchange is empty and the Wilderness is silent, the numbers are being manipulated.
-At RULOCUS, we don’t look at the homepage counter; we track votes —real-time activity from verified community users.
+At RULOCUS, we don’t rank by the homepage counter, we track votes: real-time activity from verified community users.
 This is the only way to ensure the population you see on our Verified Toplist is legitimate.

 4. Silent Developer Logs & Abandoned Commits

 Stability is born from a consistent “heartbeat.”
 A legitimate project will have a public update-log showing recent changes.
-If a server hasn’t seen a updates for a long time, or the staff is silent on Discord, the project mighty be abandoned.
+If a server hasn’t seen an update for a long time, or the staff is silent on Discord, the project might be abandoned.
 Always cross-reference a server’s updates, as well as their recent votes on RULOCUS, before committing to a hardcore Ironman grind.

 5. Lack of Infrastructure Depth (Server Lag)